Vitamin C: benefits, dosage, contraindications

 DIETARY SUPPLEMENT: VITAMIN C

-At physiological concentrations, vitamin C is the most effective aqueous antioxidant in plasma, interstitial fluids, and soluble phases of cells.
+At physiological concentrations, vitamin C is the most effective aqueous antioxidant in plasma, interstitial fluids and the soluble phases of cells.
 Vitamin C acts as a powerful free radical scavenger in plasma, protecting cells against oxidative damage caused by reactive oxygen species (ROS).
-It scavenges free radicals of oxygen and nitrogen such as superoxide, hydroxyl, peroxyl, and nitroxide radicals, as well as non-radical reactive species such as singlet oxygen, peroxynitrite, and hypochlorite.
-In addition to its direct antioxidant function, it also indirectly increases free radical scavenging by regenerating vitamin E and maintaining glutathione in a reduced form.
-Vitamin C decreases oxidants in gastric juice, reduces lipid peroxidation, and reduces oxidative damage to DNA and proteins.
+It traps oxygen and nitrogen free radicals such as superoxide, hydroxyl, peroxyl and nitroxide radicals, as well as non-radical reactive species such as singlet oxygen, peroxynitrite and hypochlorite.
+In addition to its direct antioxidant function, it also indirectly enhances free radical scavenging by regenerating vitamin E and maintaining glutathione in its reduced form.
+Vitamin C decreases oxidants in gastric juice, reduces lipid peroxidation and lowers oxidative damage to DNA and proteins.

 Posologie